amiaopensource/vrecord/Resources/Documentation/hardware.md

 # Needed Hardware

-- a computer running a recent macOS (vrecord 2017-10-17 has been tested on macOS 10.10, 10.11, 10.12 and 10.13)
+- a computer running a recent version of macOS or select linux distributions (vrecord 2019-01-25 has been tested on macOS 10.11, 10.12, 10.13, and 10.14, and Ubuntu 18.04)
-- a Blackmagic card from:
+- a Blackmagic capture device:

   - [UltraStudio](https://www.blackmagicdesign.com/products/ultrastudiothunderbolt)
   - [DeckLink](https://www.blackmagicdesign.com/products/decklink), except for the DeckLink 4K Extreme card (see https://github.com/amiaopensource/vrecord/issues/209#issuecomment-360862657)
   - [Intensity Pro 4K](https://www.blackmagicdesign.com/products/intensitypro4k)
   - [Intensity](https://www.blackmagicdesign.com/products/intensity)

-  Please note that the Mini Converters don’t work well, because the signal is clipped at broadcast levels.
+  Please note that Blackmagic Mini Converters are not recommended, as they clip the video signal at broadcast levels.

 - the necessary [cables](https://amiaopensource.github.io/cable-bible/) for connecting the video desk to the card and to the computer